Role-based access control

 where:

-• dbo.UserLogins – The user-defined table from which the data is retrieved.
+• dbo.UserLogins – The user-defined table that stores the logon data.

-• LoginTime – The column by which data is sorted in descending order, meaning the most recent logins appear first.
+• LoginTime – The column used to sort the data in descending order so that the most recent logins appear first.

-This query returns all user login records, showing the latest logins at the top of the result set.
+This query returns all user logon records, with the latest logins displayed at the top of the result set.

 Track login and permission changes